mattiaslundberg/trellooverview/README.md

-Elm application showing an overview for multiple trello boards
+Elm application showing an overview of times for multiple trello boards.

+# Description

+Calculates the done and remaining times for a trello board depending on times added to each card.
+The time for a card is added in the card name, for example "My card (5)" for a card taking 5 time units.
+The application will pull selected boards from the trello api and calculate the number of done time units (detected from list name "`Done.*`") and remaining time units (detected from list name "`Version.*`" or configured regex).

 # Getting started (development)